Adopted: March 2001 Revised: June 2020

-These Guidelines are built upon the principles of fair and due process and on the confidentiality.
+These Guidelines are built upon the principles of fair and due process, and confidentiality.

 Because of the sensitive nature of these situations, all avenues of assistance should be open to the members involved.

-It is important to understand that the Union cannot argue both sides of the harassment equation.
-If a set of allegations could constitute harassment, then the Employer has a responsibility to deal with it effectively.
+It is important to understand that the Union cannot argue both sides of the workplace harassment/violence equation.
+If a set of allegations could constitute workplace harassment/violence, then the Employer has a responsibility to deal with it effectively.
 The Union’s ability to hold the Employer to that important responsibility is most effective where we provide representation to a Complainant.
-We cannot, on the one hand, say that the allegations constitute harassment, while on the other hand, we say they do not.
+We cannot, on the one hand, say that the allegations constitute workplace harassment/violence, while on the other hand, we say they do not.
 At the end of the day, the grievance/complaint process is a fact-gathering exercise to determine if the allegations are supported.

-The Employer has not only a legal obligation to ensure that the work environment is free from discrimination, but also a moral and contractual obligation to create and maintain a work environment that is free from all forms of harassment.
-Accordingly, when a member asks the Union for its assistance in dealing with a harassment complaint or grievance, the document used in regards to the rights and responsibilities is the CRA’s Policy and Guidelines “Preventing and Resolving Harassment“.
+The Employer has not only a legal obligation to ensure that the work environment is free from discrimination, but also a moral and contractual obligation to create and maintain a work environment that is free from all forms of harassment/violence.
+Accordingly, when a member asks the Union for its assistance in dealing with a workplace harassment/violence complaint or grievance, the documents used in regards to rights and responsibilities are the CRA’s Directive on Discrimination and Harassment Free Workplace and Procedures in Response to Workplace Violence, and the collective agreement.

-It is therefore, recommended that all members involved (Complainant, Respondent, Witnesses and Union representative) in dealing with a grievance/complaint, to review the CRA’s Policy and Guidelines along with the pertinent articles of the collective agreement.
+It is therefore recommended that all members involved (Complainant, Respondent, Witnesses and Union representative) in dealing with a workplace harassment/violence grievance/complaint review the CRA’s Directive and Procedures along with the pertinent articles of the collective agreement.
 (See Step 1 below for hyperlinks.)

-To provide information and documents related to the harassment grievance/complaint; to explain the process(es) and the rights and the responsibilities of the parties (Employer, Complainant, Respondent and Witness); to ensure that the Employer is acting in accordance with the collective agreement, CRA Policies and Guidelines.
+To provide information and documents related to the workplace harassment/violence grievance/complaint; to explain the process(es) and the rights and the responsibilities of the parties (Employer, Complainant, Respondent and Witness); to ensure that the Employer is acting in accordance with the collective agreement, CRA Directive and Procedures.
 This may include being present during meetings or interviews with the Employer’s representative and/or investigator to ensure procedural fairness.

 To assist (see definition above); and also to provide guidance on the preparation of the grievance/complaint; to represent the member in the grievance process or other informal process(es).